 Changing policy and advocating for safer streets for all

-A Needs-Based Approach to Traffic Safety – A public advocacy campaign focused on the City of St. Louis with the goal of City government adopting a comprehensive, needs-based transportation safety policy.
-The goals of the policy will include: addressing high-crash corridors and intersections; reducing deaths; prioritizing safety for vulnerable road users; improving transit access, comfort and reliability; repairing existing sidewalks; filling sidewalk gaps; improving mobility for people with disabilities; and ensuring implementation and accountability.
+Also included in this Bill is work on a Citywide Mobility & Transportation Master Plan.
+We recommend that the City’s plan include: addressing high-crash corridors and intersections; reducing deaths; prioritizing safety for vulnerable road users; improving transit access, comfort and reliability; repairing existing sidewalks; filling sidewalk gaps; improving mobility for people with disabilities; prioritizing projects based on need; and ensuring implementation and accountability.

 Supporting St. Louis’ Community Mobility Committee (CMC)– Public and neighborhood-level engagement is key to an equitable and effective transportation system.
 The CMC is a resident-led committee that advises the City of St. Louis on mobility issues.
 Trailnet staff supports this effort to improve community engagement by assisting on subcommittees and growing the group’s membership in an equitable way.